 Our nation's health is at stake.
 Americans need access to the facts, so that we can make informed decisions about added sugar in our diet.
 There are several things policymakers can do to help make this happen.
 Here are three that UCS experts think should be prioritized:

 - Listing added sugar on the Nutrition Facts Label required by the FDA on most packaged foods.
-The label revision proposed by the FDA in 2014 includes a line for added sugar, but industry has pushed back hard against this proposal in its public comments—in sharp contrast to overwhelmingly positive comments from scientists and public health experts..
+The label revision proposed by the FDA in 2014 and issued in 2016 includes a line for added sugar, but industry has pushed back hard against this proposal and has asked for 18-month compliance delays which the FDA is considering granting.

 - Commissioning a comprehensive Surgeon General’s report on added sugar and its effects, which could have an impact similar to that of the 1964 Surgeon General’s report on tobacco.